muk-it/muk_website/muk_website_navbar_transparent/doc/index.rst

 Usage
 =============

-Switch to your website and the scroll up button will appear on the bottom of your page.
+Switch to your website and the transparent navigation menu will appear on the bottom of your page.

 Credits
 =======